forthmedia/calc/README.md

 # calc
 Calculator

-A JavaScript calculater with Responsive design, Gulp build distribution, and Mocha/Chai tests.
+A JavaScript calculater with Responsive design, Webpack, and Mocha/Chai tests.

 Version 1.1: Update build to Webpack.
 Adds webpack.config.js.
 Note that for this version CSS is injected into the HEAD by Webpack.